Jenna Wortham and Wesley Morris Are Working Through ItPublished: August 05, 2018

 Like two halves of a BFF necklace, Wesley Morris isn’t a jewelry person but Jenna Wortham is.
 Not that they’d need to tell you that.
-When the pair arrived on a recent Friday afternoon at the Bed-Stuy showroom of L’Enchanteur—a local jewelry and clothing brand run by Dynasty and Soull Ogun, identical twin sisters and friends of Wortham’s—Morris was completely unadorned and dressed in a black cashmere-blend sweater and selvedge denim.
+When the pair arrived on a recent Friday afternoon at the Bed Stuy showroom of L’Enchanteur—a local jewelry and clothing brand run by Dynasty and Soull Ogun, identical twin sisters and friends of Wortham’s—Morris was dressed in a black cashmere-blend sweater, selvedge denim, and completely unadorned.
 Wortham glided around in loose and flowy linen, glittering as the light reflected off an array of gold and silver rings and earrings.

 The mission that day, if we were ready and willing to accept it, was to get Morris to see the gold-plated light.
 A chain, perhaps?
 A thick bracelet?
 A statement-making pinky ring?

 Morris reminisced how, a few years back, he had worn a chain on a daily basis, only to learn quite quickly that his friends found it tacky, if unbecoming.
 He gave it to a cab driver in Cuba when he realized he’d run out of cash.

 Inside the apartment showroom, the pair, both star reporters at the New York Times and co-hosts of The Gray Lady’s popular culture podcast Still Processing, floated about like well-practiced dance partners.
 When Wortham moved, Morris followed.
 When Morris caught his eye on a precisely hammered gold band, Wortham leaned in to see.
 On a merlot-colored leather armchair, they sat bent in one complementary form, Wortham’s hand resting over Morris’s.
 “Oh, I thought you wanted to hold my hand,” Morris says, bursting with laughter.
 Wortham had!
 But she also wanted to take a picture of the rings they were both modeling.